RomanShushakov/ai_platform/README.md

 This is not just a demo chatbot.

-The goal is to build and explore:
+The goal is to build:

-> A modular AI platform where LLM backends, retrieval backends, and tool systems are swappable,
+> A modular AI platform where LLM backends, retrieval systems, and tool providers are fully swappable

-while also using it as a hands-on lab for:
+while also serving as a hands-on lab for:

 - AI infrastructure
-- model serving and orchestration
+- model orchestration
 - retrieval pipelines
-- job scheduling
-- lightweight cluster operations
+- batch compute (Slurm)
+- shared storage (NFS)
+- container orchestration (K3s)
-- deployment patterns on personal hardware
+- deployment on real hardware

-Target hardware for later infra experiments:

-- laptop
+Target hardware:

+- Laptop (dev + control)
-- Raspberry Pi 4
+- Raspberry Pi 4 (controller)
-- Jetson Orin Nano
+- Jetson Orin Nano (GPU worker)

 ---